-Attendance for the taught component of the course will normally be five days per week in the two theory blocks of the course (Totalling 15 weeks of theory delivery).
+Attendance for the taught component of the course will normally be two days per week in the University in both semesters in both year 1 and year 2.
+The programme will commence with a three-week induction in order to ensure that health and safety and basic skills are covered at the commencement of the course.
 In addition, to attendance in the university setting students will undertake planned, work based learning within an approved work environment.